Encounters with Western

 - All Christian slaves held within the fort must be released;

-For the next few days, Raja Bongsu and Datu Aceh were in dispute.
-With the rampant death within the fort caused by dysentery and smallpox, Raja Bongsu and Tuambaloka are inclined to surrender to the Spaniards for the sake of their people.
-However, Datu Aceh was adamant with the idea of not surrendering to the Spaniards.
-In the end, Raja’s decision prevailed.
+For the next few days, Raja Bongsu and Datu Ache were in dispute.
+With the rampant death within the fort caused by dysentery and smallpox, Raja Bongsu and Tuambaloka were inclined to surrender to the Spaniards for the sake of their people.
+However, Datu Aceh was adamant about the idea of surrendering to the Spaniards.
+In the end, the raja’s decision prevailed.

-On April 10, Raja surrendered the guns, released all his Christian slaves, and tried to persuade the other Datus to do the same.
-The following day, he met with Don Sebastian Corcuera.
-In this meeting, Don Sebastian demanded that the Tausug must descend and the fort to be surrendered to his soldiers.
-The Raja agreed but requested for a delay since he still needed to convince the other Datus first.
+On April 10, Raja Bongsu surrendered the guns, released all his Christian slaves, and tried to persuade the other datus to do the same.
+The following day, he met with Don Sebastian.
+In this meeting, Don Sebastian demanded that the Tausug must descend and the fort be surrendered to his soldiers.
+The raja agreed but requested for an extension since he still needed to convince the other datus.

-On April 13, around 90 Yakans descended while the remaining 50 to 60 did not come down because they were sick.
-This was followed by the Macassarese who descended with a written passport from Don Sebastian Corcuera.
-In the fort, the Datus were still deeply divided on surrendering, making Don Sebastian impatient and threatening them to renew the bombardment.
-Tuambaloka met again with Don Sebastian and sought to give them three more days, and together with the young Sultan Bongsu, their people would descend to which Don Sebastian agreed.
+On April 13, around ninety Yakans descended while the remaining 50 to 60 did not come down because they were sick.
+This was followed by the Macassarese who descended with a written passport from Don Sebastian.
+In the fort, the datus were still deeply divided on the issue of surrendering.
+Don Sebastian grew impatient and threatened to renew the bombardment.
+Tuambaloka met again with Don Sebastian and asked him to give them another three days, and together with the young Sultan Bongsu, their people would descend, to which Don Sebastian agreed.

-Once they reached outside the Spanish camp, Don Pedro de Francia commanded them to surrender their arms, but the Raja stated that they would submit their arms to none other than Don Sebastián.
-While waiting for Don Sebastian, a blinding and steamy rainstorm poured drenching everything.
-As the Spaniards ran for cover, the Tausug dropped all and disappeared into the outpour.
-Thus, those who had come down from the fort escaped into the countryside and safety.
-Raja Bongsu and Tuambaloka remained in hiding with the Tausug, while Datu Aceh slipped away and made his way to Tawi-Tawi.
+Once they reached the vicinity of the Spanish camp, Don Pedro de Francia commanded them to surrender their arms, but the raja stated that they would only submit their arms to Don Sebastián.
+While they were waiting for Don Sebastian, a blinding sweltering rainstorm poured, shrouding everything.
+As the Spaniards ran for cover, the Tausug dropped all and disappeared into the downpour.
+Thus, those who had come down from the fort escaped into the countryside and to safety.
+Raja Bongsu and Tuambaloka remained in hiding with the Tausug, while Datu Ache slipped away and made his way to Tawi-Tawi.

 On the evening of the surrender, Tuambaloka sent a letter to Don Sebastian through her nephew, Tankun.
-She expressed her regret stating that neither she nor her husband could avail themselves of his hospitality for the present, as they must stay with their people.
-She hoped, however, in due course to accept his invitation.
-As she had left her prized possessions at his quarters, the Don felt sure that she would.
+She expressed her regret stating that neither she nor her husband could avail of his hospitality for the present, as they should stay with their people.
+She expressed her hope that in due course they would accept his invitation.
+As she had left her strongbox at his quarters, the don felt sure that she would.

-But while Jolo was defeated, Tausug in the hinterlands remained to oppose the Spaniards.
-In July 1639, Governor Don Luis de Guzman led a formidable force against them.
-The fierce battle wounded him where he eventually died.
+But while Jolo was defeated, Tausug in the hinterland remained to oppose the Spaniards.
+In July 1639, the governor, Don Luis de Guzman, led a formidable force against them.
+He was wounded in the fierce battle and he eventually died.

 Several attempts by Raja Bongsu to regain Jolo failed.
-His impairing health during his twelve months as a fugitive compelled him to negotiate peace.
-On April 14, 1646, a treaty was signed.
-Representative of Sultan Quradan, his son-in-law was present during the signing.
-Datu Aceh who never accepted peace with the Spaniards returned to Brunei.
+His impaired health during his twelve months as a fugitive compelled him to negotiate peace.
+On April 14, 1646, a treaty was signed between.
+A representative of Sultan Quradat, his son-in-law, was present during the signing.
+Datu Ache who never wanted to make peace with the Spaniards returned to Brunei.

 1735-1775